hiero-ledger/hiero-sdk-js/manual/MIGRATING_SIGN_TRANSACTION.md

 ## Important Considerations

-1. Backward Compatibility - Legacy mode still works New code should always use the new mode
+1. Backward Compatibility - Legacy mode still works but new code should always use the new mode
 2. Performance wasn't reduced with these latest changes
 3. Error Handling: